dataobservatory-eu/greendeal/content/post/2021-06-06-tutorial-cds/index.md

 authors:  ["daniel_antal"]

-tags:  ["open-data", "open-science", "reproducible research", "open government", "tutorials", "rbloggers", "Copernicus", "biosphere", "vegetation", "LAI"]
+tags:  ["Open data", "Open science", "reproducible research", "open government", "tutorials", "rbloggers", "Copernicus", "biosphere", "vegetation", "LAI"]

 summary:  "In this series of blogposts we will show how to collect environmental data from the EU’s Copernicus Climate Data Store, and bring it to a data format that you can join with Eurostat’s socio-economic and environmental data."